 Due to wear and tear, the Marquette fell into a neglected and mangled state by mid-century.
 A similar fate befell many other early skyscrapers.
 Neglect by management often lead to these early marvels untimely destruction.
 Thankfully, the Marquette survived, albeit in truncated form.
 The original terra cotta cornice was removed in the 1950s.
 The building looked cheaply circumcised, for lack of a better word.
 Happily, the Marquette Building’s current owner, the John D. and Catherine T. MacArthur Foundation, meticulously restored the building in the early 2000s.

 The MacArthur Foundation repaired the facade, re-installed the cornice, and cleaned the interior.
-Today, when I start the Loop Interior Architecture Walking Tour in the lobby, it’s impossible not to be transported back in time.
+Today, when I stop into the lobby during a private tour, it’s impossible not to be transported back in time.
 All that’s missing is my overcoat, top hat, and cravat.

 – Alex Bean, Content Manager and Tour Guide

 Chicago Detours is a boutique tour company passionate about connecting people to places and each other through the power of storytelling.
 We bring curious people to explore, learn and interact with Chicago’s history, architecture and culture through in-person private group tours, content production, and virtual tours.